 Simulations are great for testing strategies in real time.
 Generally, simulations will provide a more accurate picture of the strategy’s performance than a backtest, since it is feeding real-live data.
 However, simulations have a different engine from live strategies, physically and methodologically.

 The first thing to consider when comparing simulations to real strategies is the fact that there is no execution (1).
 Since real trades are taking an active place in the market, big amounts that will affect a low-volume asset in live mode will not do so in simulation mode.
 This will cause the actual market condition to be different, as well as the strategies' performances.

 Since strategies are being tested in simulation mode, and there is no actual execution, the orders will be “optimally” filled, meaning that orders like market orders will be fully executed.
 This probably will not be the case in live strategies (2, 11).

 Other points of difference to be mindful of are slippage (3), generated prices (6), the periods of the strategies (7), how the P/L is affected in each strategy (8), and the fees discounted from the traded amount- which is not taking place on simulations.

 As specified above, different brokers get their data from different sources, which may result in the execution of different prices (4).
 In addition to the different sources, each broker has its price types (methodology).
 That means that some brokers will reflect and execute mid prices, some will do so with the last traded price, and others will break it down for bid/ask (6).

-This document includes all the different characteristics between strategy modes in Capitalise.ai (backtests, simulations and live).
+This document includes all the different characteristics between strategy modes in Capitalise.ai (backtests, simulations, and live).
 These differences should not severely affect good strategies.
 In other words - a good strategy would not make or break as a result of these differences and natural phenomena (due to market behavior or technology limitations).

-Automated trading, like manual trading, is not accurate science.
+Automated trading, like manual trading, is not an accurate science.
 Be mindful of the difference between modes and brokers, and make sure your strategy can endure market changes and variations between modes.